Occupational Therapy | Autism Services | SLP | Catch A Balloon

 When should my child start therapy?

 Your child should start therapy as soon as they face challenges with daily tasks like motor skills, sensory processing, self-care, or school readiness.
 Early intervention is key to addressing these issues and helping them build essential skills for independence and success.
-If you're unsure, we offer a free consultation to help determine the best time to begin therapy.
+If you're unsure, we offer a free one hour first session to help determine the best time to begin therapy.

 How do I know if my child is on the autism spectrum?